top of page

 Khoja Aab gosht

-This is a dish with history and a long journey with the original dish being adapted along the way.
-The origins of this dish are thought to be in the Uzbek/Iranian region of the world where meat was plentiful along with milk and lentils.
-It arrived in the Northern states of India, Kashmir and Pakistan where spices and chillies were added.
-It travelled south into India with most probably the Mughals and Nawabi kitchens to their palaces across India and took on further adaptations along the way based on the availability of ingredients and local palates.
-However, the core of the dish remains intact, it is a royal dish packed with flavours and fit for any celebration.
+This dish has a history and a long journey, with the original recipe adapted along the way.
+The origins of this dish are thought to be in the Uzbek-Iranian region of the world, where meat, milk, and lentils were plentiful.
+It arrived in the Northern states of India, Kashmir and Pakistan, where spices and chillies were added.
+It travelled south into India, most probably with the Mughal and Nawabi kitchens, to their palaces across India, and took on further adaptations along the way based on the availability of ingredients and local palates.
+However, the core of the dish remains intact; it is a royal dish packed with flavours and fit for any celebration.

 Ingredients: